-We’ve tested out dozens of services to bring you the five best stock picking services available today:
+We’ve evaluated dozens of services to present the five best stock picking services available today:

 Best Stock Picking Services